Homemade Granola recipe

 Homemade granola

-• take these out after 10 minutes, and now add the raisins/ sultanans , chopped apricots, cranberries and chopped dates.
+• take these out after 10 minutes, and now add the raisins/ sultanans , chopped apricots, cranberries, seeds and chopped dates.
 Mix these with the help of a spoon.
 If you want the granola to have thick clumps press the whole mixture with the back of a spoon, so that it sticks together.

 • Now put it back in the oven and heat for another 8-10 minutes.
 It might still look wet, but do not overheat it , as that may burn the granola.